Go Carless at Grand Canyon National Park

 When you’re tired of walking, just catch a free park shuttle at designated stops to ferry you to another spot along the route.

-Hop a Busgcsr_CNGBUS
+Hop a Bus

 For an interpretive ride, try Xanterra Parks & Resorts narrated motorcoach tours of the South Rim.
 (Children 16 and under ride free when accompanied by an adult.)
 Among the options are a two-hour, 8-mile Hermits Rest Tour and the three-hour, 45-minute, 52-mile Desert View Tour.
 The company also has sunrise and sunset tours that offer spectacular views of the canyon.
 Learn more here.